chrischristakis/ryflect/README.md

 - [x] Look into host (Heroku, digital ocean)
 - [ ] Start looking into https
 - [ ] Add time capsule feature
+- [ ] Scripts for different running configs, whatever needs to be automated on prod

 # Table design